 Some years ago, I found a great Chinese restaurant.
 I went there once a month—every month for three years—for take-out.
 It was my monthly treat.
 The food was top-quality, and the prices were in line with all the other Chinese restaurants for miles around.
 My wife didn’t eat Chinese, and so it was all for me.
 (I felt just like Macaulay Culkin.)
 I would spend roughly $30 during each visit.
 And although it was enough food to typically feed a family of four, I liked to have an enormous variety of delectable taste treats—and it also ensured that I would have plenty of leftovers.
 And thirty bucks wasn’t chump change in the early ’90s.

 During one visit, as I left the restaurant with my cardboard box—my copious cache of aromatic delights teetering—I decided I would like to have a little more mustard.
-And this restaurant didn’t give you those awful plastic tubes of yellow-tinted pasty mush; this place mixed Colman’s mustard powder and water and gave it to you in those little cups with lids.
+And this restaurant didn’t give you those awful plastic tubes of pus; they mixed Colman’s mustard powder and water and gave it to you in those little cups with lids.
 (It’s the little things that matter sometimes.)
 So I went back in and asked for one.
-The greeter reached under the counter and handed it to me, and as I placed it atop the already precarious stack of other plastic cups, she asked me for five cents.
+The greeter reached under the counter and handed it to me, and as I placed it atop the already precarious stack of boxes, soup containers, and other plastic cups, she asked me for five cents.
 A nickel.
 I had just spent $28.73—as I had done on many previous occasions—and she asked me for a nickel.
 I gave it to her and told her I would never be back again.
 The perplexed, befuddled surprise in her expression was … I don’t know … what’s the word?
 But it was still on her face as I butted open the door and went not gentle into that good night.
 In fact, I was pretty dang … I don’t know … what’s the word?